DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems

 \subsection{The Reward Function}

 After the AA executing an action $a_t$ at the state $s_t$, i.e., interpolating an ad into a rec-list (or not), a user browses this mixed rec-ad list and provides her feedback.
-In online advertising with normal recommendation problem, the AA aims to simultaneously maximize the income of ads and minimize the negative influence of ads on user experience (i.e. to optimize user experience).
+In online advertising with normal recommendations, the AA aims to simultaneously maximize the income of ads and minimize the negative influence of ads on user experience (i.e., to optimize user experience).
 Thus the immediate reward $r_t(s_t,a_t)$ is two-fold: (i) the income of ad $r_t^{ad}$, and (ii) the user experience $r_t^{ex}$.

-In practical platforms, the major risk of interpolating ads improperly or too frequently is that user will leave the platforms.
+In practical platforms, the major risk of interpolating ads improperly or too frequently is that the user will leave the platforms.
 Thus, user experience is measured by whether she/he will leave the platform after browsing the current rec-ad list, and we have:

-in other word, the AA will receive a positive reward if the user continue to browse the next list, otherwise negative reward.
+In other words, the AA will receive a positive reward if the user continues to browse the next list, otherwise negative reward.
 Then, we design the reward function as follows:

-where the $r_t^{ad}$ is the income of ad, which is a positive value if interpolate an ad, otherwise 0.
+where the $r_t^{ad}$ is the income of ad, which is a positive value if interpolating an ad, otherwise 0.
 The hyper-parameter $\alpha$ controls the importance of the second term, which measures the influence of an ad on user experience.
-Based on the reward function, optimal action-value function $Q^*(s_t, a_t)$, which has the maximum expected return achievable by the optimal policy, should follow the Bellman equation~\cite{bellman2013dynamic} as:
+Based on the reward function, the optimal action-value function $Q^*(s_t, a_t)$, which has the maximum expected return achievable by the optimal policy, should follow the Bellman equation~\cite{bellman2013dynamic}: